kpeis695/REACTION-TIME-TEST-GAME/README.md

   hl
 Features
 Simple and intuitive user interface.
-Reaction time is measured in milliseconds (ms).
-Average reaction time is calculated and displayed after three attempts.
+Reaction time is measured in milliseconds (ms). vv Average reaction time is calculated and displayed after three attempts.
 Built using HTML, CSS, and JavaScript.,d
 How to Play